Last updated: June 2026

 If you're working as a CNA

-Your employer reports your hours to TMU automatically.
+Your employer reports your hours to the state registry (now administered by Credentia) automatically.
 Status stays Active as long as 8+ paid hours are logged within any rolling 24-month period.

 If your status has lapsed